rust-lang/book/src/ch16-01-threads.md

 ### Using `move` Closures with Threads

-We'll often use the `move` keyword with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
-In [“Capturing the Environment With Closures”][capture]<!-- ignore -->
-in Chapter 13, we discussed `move` in the context of closures.
-Now, we’ll concentrate more on the interaction between `move` and `thread::spawn`.
+We’ll often use the `move` keyword with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
+In [“Capturing References or Moving Ownership”][capture]<!-- ignore --> in Chapter 13, we discussed `move` in the context of closures.
+Now we’ll concentrate more on the interaction between `move` and `thread::spawn`.

 Notice in Listing 16-1 that the closure we pass to `thread::spawn` takes no